Marcus Antonius Julianus

 Marcus Antonius Julianus was the 8th procurator of Judea from 66 to 70, during the time of the First Jewish–Roman War.

 Replacement

 Julianus had taken over the role from Gessius Florus, who had done a poor job in avoiding conflict.
 The Procurator had used the palaces of Herod the Great at Caesarea for himself and as barracks for the Roman troops.
 He had also taken gold from the temples of the Jews in the name of the emperor.

-It may be that Marcus Antonius Julianus was a relative of Marcus Antonius Felix, governor from 52 to 58 which would have helped him to have a better understanding of affairs.
+It may be that Marcus Antonius Julianus was a freedmen (Antonii) or relative of Marcus Antonius Felix, governor from 52 to 58 which would have helped him to have a better understanding of affairs.
 However, Julianus failed to stop the Jewish revolt from becoming a war.

 Julianus was the last person to hold the title of Procurator of Judea, although when and how he left his post is unclear.
 Following the First Jewish-Roman War, Sextus Vettulenus Cerialis was appointed Legate of Judea.